-Including goats and deer
+[†]Including goats and deer

-\ Totals may differ from sum of components due to rounding
+Totals may differ from sum of components due to rounding

-Estimate of ammonia emission from UK agriculture for 2014
+Estimate of ammonia emission from UK agriculture for 2015

-The estimate of NH3 emission from UK agriculture for 2014 was made using the spreadsheet version of the National Ammonia Reduction Strategy Evaluation System (NARSES) model (file: NH3inv2014\NARSES\FINAL\incl\projections\19112015.xls).
+The estimate of NH3 emission from UK agriculture for 2015 was made using the spreadsheet version of the National Ammonia Reduction Strategy Evaluation System (NARSES) model (file: NH3inv2015 NARSES Final 1 30092016.xls).
 NARSES models the flows of total nitrogen and total ammoniacal N (TAN) through the livestock production and manure management system, with NH3 losses given at each stage as a proportion of the TAN present within that stage (Webb and Misselbrook, 2004).
 NARSES was first used to provide the 2004 inventory estimate for UK agriculture, replacing the previously used UK Agricultural Emissions Inventory model (UKAEI).
 NARSES brings improvements over the UKAEI model in that emission sources are linked, such that changes in an upstream source will be reflected downstream, it has an internal accounting check that not more than 100% of TAN excreted can be emitted, it can incorporate trends in N excretion by certain livestock classes (e.g. dairy cattle, pigs, poultry) and it is much better suited to scenario testing.
-The NARSES model was therefore used to provide the NH3 emissions estimate for UK agriculture for the period 1990-2014.
+The NARSES model was therefore used to provide the NH3 emissions estimate for UK agriculture for the period 1990-2015.
 Emissions from fertiliser use within agriculture are estimated using a simple process-based model as described by Misselbrook et al. (2004), which has been incorporated into the NARSES spreadsheet model.

-To compile the 2014 inventory of NH3 emissions from UK agriculture, survey data were reviewed to derive livestock numbers, fertiliser use and other management practice data relevant to 2014 and to update historical activity data as appropriate.
-Currently-used emission factors were reviewed in the light of new experimental data and amended if considered appropriate.
+To compile the 2015 inventory of NH_3 emissions from UK agriculture, survey data were reviewed to derive livestock numbers, fertiliser use and other management practice data relevant to 2015 and to update historical activity data (1990-2014) as appropriate.
+Currentlyused emission factors were reviewed in the light of new experimental data and amended if considered appropriate.

-Key areas of revision in the 2014 inventory were:
+Key areas of revision in the 2015 inventory were:

-- Inclusion of 2014 livestock numbers - Inclusion of 2014 N fertiliser use - Inclusion of 2014 dairy cow milk yield and revision to historic time series to be consistent with UK GHG inventory - Revision to some emission factors (poultry housing, cattle, pig and poultry manure storage) based on the AC0114 Ammonia Emission Factors report - Removal of horses not included in the June Agricultural Survey - Revisions to manure management data for Northern Ireland - Revision to the time series for N fertiliser use for each DA to be consistent with that used in the UK GHG inventory
+- Inclusion of 2015 livestock numbers - Inclusion of 2015 N fertiliser use - Inclusion of 2015 dairy cow milk yield and revision to historic time series to be consistent with UK GHG inventory - Revision to sheep housing emission factors (to equate with that for beef cattle housing) - Revisions to historical fertiliser N use data for Northern Ireland